gcristian/minka/README.md

 - Distributed because the shards communicate thru HTTP ports
  - duty payloads are transported to their assigned shard.
  - All CRUD actions over duties will be re-routed thru the leader and sent to the follower Shard
-- Highly available and fault tolerant because it runs roles of leader (coordinators) and followers (application managers) that react this way:
+- Highly available and fault tolerant because every shard run roles of leader (coordinators) and follower (application managers) that react this way:
   - In case of server shutdown, hang-up, or leader in-communication or leader fail, their held duties will be automatically re-distributed to alive shards,
   - and the out of sync shard will also release all held duties, in order to avoid concurrency while waiting to communicate with the leader.
   - In case the failing server is also the leader of the ensemble, other shards will result elected.
 - Agnostic because minka doesn’t take part into the behaviour or platform of the application's delegate.

-It's a simple design focused on simple achievements.
+It's a simple design focused on simple achievements, with a strong resilient behaviour

 ### Implementation and requirements
 - an Apache Zookeeper ensemble,